moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 ## WARP version {#warpversion}
-Location: R    Required: Yes    Json Type: Number
+Location: R    Required: Yes    JSON Type: Number

 Specifies the version of WARP referenced by this catalog.
 There is no guarantee that future catalog versions are backwards compatible and field definitions and